Dublin, California

 Dublin is a suburban city of the East Bay in California, United States.
 It is located within the Amador Valley of Alameda County's Tri-Valley region.
 It is located along the north side of Interstate 580 at the intersection with Interstate 680, roughly 35 mi east of downtown San Francisco, 23 mi east of downtown Oakland, and 31 mi north of downtown San Jose.

-It was referred to as "Dublin" in reference to the city of Dublin, Ireland, because of the large number of Irish who lived there.
+The name "Dublin" is in reference to the city of Dublin, Ireland, because of the large number of Irish who lived in the area.
 The post office formally adopted the name in the 1890s.
 The area was first called Alamilla Springs, named after a spring located near the modern intersection of Dublin Boulevard and Dougherty Road.
 Another explanation suggests that the name may have developed from local references at the crossroads, either to a pair of inns known as the “Double Inns,” or to wagon drivers who would “double” their teams of horses before climbing a nearby hill.

-The population was 72,589 as of the 2020 census, which had grown from 46,063 in 2010.
+Its population was 72,589 as of the 2020 census, which had grown from 46,063 in 2010.
 In 2013, Dublin was the second fastest-growing city in the state of California, behind only Santa Clarita.
 In 2019, census data showed Dublin as one of the fastest-growing cities in the country.

 History

 The Murray Schoolhouse was built in 1856 and moved twice to its present location in the Dublin Heritage Center.

 Historic Green's Store is now used as a church.

-In 1835, José María Amador was granted 16,500 acres for his service as a Mexican soldier and in Mission San Jose where he was an administrator in the valley which was named Amador Valley after him.
+In 1835, José María Amador was granted 16,500 acres for his service as a Mexican soldier and in Mission San Jose, where he was an administrator in the valley which was named Amador Valley after him.
 In 1850, Irish settlers bought land from Amador and founded a town.

 Several historical sites are preserved and located where Dublin Boulevard is crossed by Donlon Way, itself formerly the northernmost segment of the main road to Sunol and Niles Canyon (present-day Foothill Road):